kylevandermeulen97/Predicting-2018-2019-EPL-Player-Salaries-Using-Neural-Networks/README.md

 ## Dataset Overview
 * We will be using a 2018-2019 English Premier League Players Dataset provided by https://footystats.org/download-stats-csv#whats_included
 * The original dataset did not include any annual salary feature, so additional 2018-2019 salary data from was web scraped and joined to the existing dataframe to get a complete dataset https://www.spotrac.com/epl/rankings/2018/
+* The label: annual_salary
+* The original annual salary was in pounds so to make it easier to comprehend we will convert the amount to US dollars based on the average exchange rate in 2018.
+1.3349 USD https://www.exchangerates.org.uk
 * The datasets are both cleaned and stored in the folder CleanData listed above

 ## Data Description